ForeverPs/OPPO_6G_Data_Generation/README.md

 ## Boost Scheme
 - we use adaboost weights to ensemble several models for acquiring performance gain.
-- Without model ensembles, you can still achieve a online score up to 0.72 easily.
+- Without model ensembles, you can still achieve an online score up to 0.72 easily.

 ## Submit_pt
 - you can just use the single model without ensembles which is much easier.